Discover Kenya!

 and vast wildlife preserves, but its human history is just as remarkable as its natural heritage.
 Kenya has been an

-independent nation-state for just over half a century, but its diverse human history dates back many years, from the
+independent nation-state for just over half a century.
+Still, its diverse human history dates back many years, from the

 earliest hominids who lived millions of years ago, to the Nilotic and Bantu migrations and the settlement of Arab